poychang/poychang.github.io/_posts/1970-01-01-node-js-note.md

 WantedBy=multi-user.target
 ```

-3.	將檔案複製至`/etc/systemd/system`
+3.將檔案複製至`/etc/systemd/system`

-4. Start it with systemctl start myapp.
+4.Start it with systemctl start myapp.

-5. Enable it to run on boot with systemctl enable myapp.
+5.Enable it to run on boot with systemctl enable myapp.

-6. See logs with journalctl -u myapp
+6.See logs with journalctl -u myapp

 More details at: How we deploy node apps on Linux, 2016 edition